nikitabobko/AeroSpace/docs/development.md

 ## Release Build

-**Signing**

-1. Change `DEVELOPMENT_TEAM` in `project.yml`
-2. Run `generate.sh` script

-The easiest way to know your `DEVELOPMENT_TEAM` id is to [set the Team in Xcode GUI](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app/) and see the `git diff`

 **Entry point scripts**

 After you setup signing, you can build the release build:
 - `build-release.sh` - Build release build to `.release` dir
 - `install-release.sh` - Build and install release build to `/Applications/AeroSpace.app` and `~/.bin/aerospace`

-## Caveats

-- Signing the binary is required to preserve accessibility permission across rebuilds.
-  `run-debug.sh` runs the AeroSpace.app on behalf of the terminal app, that's why it's not affected by this caveat.
-- You can use `script/clean-project.sh` to clean the project when something goes wrong.

 ## Tips

 - Use built-in "Accessibility Inspector.app" to inspect accessibility properties of windows
 - Use [BetterDisplay 2](https://github.com/waydabber/BetterDisplay) to emulate several monitors
+- You can use `script/clean-project.sh` to clean the project when something goes wrong.